Skill assessment: Assessment methods

 The number of repetitions required will also depend on how critical the skill is considered to be.
 A single successful demonstration may be sufficient to show that the candidate can perform a task when the consequences are minor.
 Several sequential faultless performances may be required if another person's life will depend on correct performance.

-Assessment tools

 Assessment tools for practical skills may describe a task to be done, and the assessors guide should generally list the stages of the task and the details the assessor should check off as they are done.
 Where order is important, this should be mentioned.
 A checklist may be provided as permanent record, or a video may be taken.
 In some cases there will be a product which can be retained as long term evidence along with the paperwork or database records.